 This works out to around 0.025 grams (stimulating) and 0.04 grams (sedative) per pound.

 People who have a tolerance to the plant may need to tweak the dose slightly to get the same effects.
 It isn’t an exact science — tolerance forms differently in everybody.
-You should know how kratom affects you and add or a little bit extra as needed.

-The most common form of using kratom is in dried powdered leaf — which is best measured in grams.
+The most common form of kratom is the dried powdered leaf — which is best measured in grams.
 You can also measure the leaf in tablespoons, but this is less accurate because kratom leaf that has a fine grind will weigh more than a leaf with a coarser grind despite taking up the same amount of volume.

 Imperial To Metric Conversions

 |Metric Weight||Imperial Volume|

 |Weight in Lbs||Weight in Kg||Dose of Kratom For Energy||Dose of Kratom For Pain & Sleep|